Katiemeows/katiemeows.github.io/README.md

-# kat
+# My page

-A cybersecurity research site built with Jekyll and designed for GitHub Pages.
-Articles are plain Markdown files; the site itself has no runtime dependencies, database, or admin panel.

 ## Make it yours

 Edit `_config.yml` to change the site title, description, name, and email.
-Then update `about.md` with your own introduction and links.

-The main colors are CSS variables at the top of `assets/css/site.css` if you want a different palette.

 ## Publish a new article